 A study at Chapman University looked at what types of infidelity bothered each spouse.
 Their findings concluded that overall, men would be more upset by physical infidelity, and women would be more upset by emotional infidelity.

-This question is very personal and requires a lot of soul searching.
-According to researchers Elizabeth Allen and David Atkins, of those who report a spouse has had extramarital sex, about half of those eventually lead to divorce.
-Some say that the affair is a result of issues that were already leading to divorce, and others say that the affair is what is leading to the divorce.
+Some say that the affair is a result of issues that were already leading to divorce, and others say that the affair is what is leading to divorce.
 Either way, the researchers suggest that while half break up, half actually do stay together.